My name is Susu. I am an Anglonubian dairy goat and I am two months old.

 Picture of me

 People say that kambings (goats) are not very clever and most of the time we are stubborn.
 It is ok.
-I believe when God made me, He made me for a purpose.
+I believe when I was born, it is for a purpose.
 And this purpose is to give the villagers of Podosko 1, Magelang, Central Java, a livelihood.